Cheerleader Melissa: Other promotions (2005–present)

 On January 7, 2007, Anderson won Pro Wrestling World-1's inaugural Queen's Cup tournament.
 After beating Melissa Strips in the first round, she received a bye through to the final to face Allison Danger.
-During an autograph session, she attacked Danger to the point where she was said to not to be able to compete, though Danger fought through her injury.
+During an autograph session, she attacked Danger to the point where she was said not to be able to compete, though Danger fought through her injury.
 By winning, Anderson earned herself a number one contendership for the AWA World Women's Championship.

 In an attempt to build a strong women's division, Jersey All Pro Wrestling (JAPW) opened 2009 with January's Female Revolution.
 Under her Cheerleader gimmick, she beat Nikki Roxx and later appeared as Raisha Saeed also winning against Ariel.
 She appeared again in May losing a return match to Roxx but staying undefeated as Saeed against Daizee Haze.
 She was scheduled for a rematch with Roxx on November 16 but after Roxx pulled out she defeated Hailey Hatred to earn a match against Sara Del Rey for the JAPW Women's Championship.
 Anderson won the match by disqualification after Hatred interfered, leading to a no-disqualification Three Way match in January 2010 at Back Where It All Began for the title in which Anderson was pinned by Del Rey.
 Anderson met Del Rey later in 2010, on July 25, under the guise of her Raisha Saeed gimmick.
 It was during her Chikara debut in a tag team match, where she and Amazing Kong were defeated by Bruderschaft des Kreuzes (Haze and Del Rey).